|

 Canadian Infantry Division fought several actions from 6 to 18

 September 1944 in an attempt to capture the port.
-These action also
+These actions also

 consisted of much patrolling, with some successful battles such as